This programme has been developed and is delivered in collaboration with the Leeds Learning Alliance.

 The skills and attributes for those leading inclusive learning communities, underpinned by research, will also be examined.

-You'll also have the opportunity to use the principles of practitioner enquiry, such as the need to engage in professional dialogue about, systematic reflection on, and evidence-based enhancement of practice to critically explore themes of the course in a professional context.
+You'll also have the opportunity to develop principles of practitioner enquiry, such as engaging in professional dialogue about, systematic reflection on, and evidence-based enhancement of practice to critically explore themes of the course in a professional context.

 The module details given below are subject to change, and are the latest example of the curriculum available on this course of study.